winewithbiscuits/wine/source/about/index.md

 date: 2023-11-20 08:19:18
 ---
 Hello
-I am winewithbiscuits, Master Student in Biological Science This is my personal website
+I am winewithbiscuits, Research Associate in Structural Biological Science This is my personal website

 Currently focusing on learning some of the tools and techniques used in solving biological structures at near-atomic resolutions, and protein characterisation.